huyi-naoc/AAOS/docs/telescope_set_move_speed.3.md

 ERRORS
 ======

-These functions shall fail if:
+This functions shall fail if:

-AAOS_EDEVMAL
+AAOS\_EDEVMAL
 ------------

 The underline telescope is in *MALFUNCTION* state.